Dr. Emily Allen, Dean, College of ECST

 Connect with Fellow ECST Alums

 Want to connect with fellow ECST alums?
-Join Maida Lopez ’03 and Ricson Chude ’08, chairs of the ECST Alumni Network, for a virtual social hour on Thursday, September 21, 2020, at 6:00 pm, with special guest, Dean Emily Allen.
+Join me, along with ECST Alumni Network Chairs Maida Lopez ’03, and Ricson Chude ’08, for our second alumni virtual social hour during E-Week in February 2021 (dates and details TBA).
 Hear ECST updates, meet other alumni, and learn about the ECST Alumni Network and its mission to support you!
-For more information on the network, to register for the upcoming social, and to sign up for our mailing list, please visit the ECST Alumni Network website.
+For more information on the network, to register for the upcoming social, and to sign up for the Alumni Network mailing list, please visit the ECST Alumni Network website: https://www.calstatela.edu/alumni/engineering-computer-science-and-technology-ecst-alumni-network

 Join the ECST Speakers Bureau

 Looking for a way to give back to students?
 How about joining our Speakers Bureau?
-This is a new ECST initiative, which will help us provide a repository of potential speakers for the College.
-We’ll be able to share your interest in speaking with the appropriate departments, student organizations, and faculty.
-We’ll ask you to fill out an online form with the background information, and then we’ll get in touch when the right opportunity arises.
-This might be a presentation by Zoom, or we’ll wait until we’re back on campus.
-Thanks for signing up!
-Click to sign up for the ECST Speakers Bureau.
+This is a new ECST initiative that will help us create a repository of potential speakers for the College.
+We’ll be able to share your interest in speaking with the appropriate departments, student organizations, alumni network, and faculty.
+We’ll ask you fill out an online form with the background information, and then we’ll get in touch when the right opportunity arises.
+This might be a presentation by video conference or in person when we’re back on campus.
+Thanks for signing up! https://calstatela.co1.qualtrics.com/jfe/form/SV_7230E7b5jtX4dDv